 These are three fabulous reasons to add pumpkin to your dog’s diet.
 But let’s not forget about cinnamon!

 Cinnamon comes in two popular varieties, Ceylon and Cassia.

 - Ceylon cinnamon is light in color and sweet in taste.
 It’s also expensive and difficult to find.

 - Cassia cinnamon is what you find in every grocery store.
 Darker in color and with a stronger flavor, this variety is easier to grow and thus cheaper to buy.
-Cassia cinnamon is perfect to feed to dogs in small amounts.
-Small breeds should get no more than 1/4 tsp per day and large breeds no more than one tsp per day.
+However, because of the

 1. Maintain A Healthy Weight

 Did you know that 54 percent of all dogs in America struggle with obesity?
 Over the last 12 years we’ve also seen a 79 percent rise in diabetes!
 If your dog has diabetes then you should definitely add cinnamon to her diet.
 Adding 1/8 tsp per 15 pounds of body weight to her diet each day is a standard and safe amount.
 This will help regulate her blood sugar.

 Have a dog who’s in her golden years?
 As our sweet pets age, arthritis becomes a potential problem that can affect her mobility.
 But there’s no need for her to struggle and suffer when you have cinnamon in your kitchen!
 The anti-inflammatory properties in cinnamon can help manage joint pain and reduce swelling.
 It’s recommended by many to mix a 1/2 tsp of cinnamon in 1 tbsp of honey for a medium-sized dog.

 Cinnamon is a wonderful herb to use for dogs, but there are a couple of important things to keep in mind before giving it to your pet: